nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Leetcode/1323/README.md

 ## 4.5 Bit Manipulation
 Bit manipulation isn’t ideal for digit-level operations, but you can still use it for arithmetic optimizations.
+**Bit twiddling here is more of an exercise—don’t use it in real code.**

 ```C++ []
 class Solution {
 public: